mercycorps/DPP-guides/File-sharing/Instructions-GDrive.md

 ![Uploading a file](images/Filesharing_Gdrive_Step3b.png)

 - To learn more about access levels, visit [Share and collaborate in My Drive](https://support.google.com/a/users/answer/9310248?hl=en).
-- If you restricted a file, and someone with access shares the link with another person, that person will not automatically have access to that content in Google Drive.
+- If you restrict a file, and someone with access shares the link with another person, that person will not automatically have access to that content in Google Drive.
 Instead, they’ll see a web page with the opportunity to request access.
 The request for access will go to the file owner.
 Access requests should be reviewed, and those receiving access requests should not simply grant permission to any and all requests, without reviewing the above notes and considerations.

 ## Step 4 - Temporary Access
 Once permission has been granted, the sharing time period can be shortened.
 To limit access, right click the file again, and click `Share`.
 Find the email address you just shared with and right click the access level.
 You will see new options appear; select `Give temporary access`.